Over the decades, our culture has shared a lot of musings on aliens and UFOS. It turns out the Scripture addresses society’s curiosity.

 Like many families, ours enjoys heating up the popcorn and viewing an imaginative sci-fi movie together.
-In fact, one of our favorite fun places to dine is Disney’s Hollywood Studios Sci-fi Diner in Orlando.
-It offers a 1950’s retro drive-in movie theater atmosphere serving food to parked cars while playing campy science fiction movies, capturing the time period’s fascination with the topic.
+One of our favorite fun places to dine is Disney’s Hollywood Studios Sci-fi Diner in Orlando.
+It offers a 1950’s retro drive-in movie theater atmosphere serving food to parked cars while playing campy science fiction movies, capturing the period’s fascination with the topic.

 Aliens in Our Midst

 Currently, networks offer programs dedicated to exploring possible alien and UFO sightings with shows like Ancient Aliens, UFOs: Untold Stories, Nasa’s Unexplained Files, and more.
 One recent episode of one of these shows presented a segment discussing “what if humans are the aliens on earth?”

 This hypothesis coincides with a religion birthed by American science fiction author, L. Ron Hubbard, and his writings, The Church of Scientology.
 Its doctrine states a human is an immortal, spiritual being (thetan) resident in a physical body.
 Or, stated in easier-to-understand terms, an alien life form that inhabits human beings.